Scalable load balancing in networked systems: A survey of recent advances: Preliminaries, JSQ policy, and power-of- algorithms

-The above convergence of the scaled occupancy measure was established in~\cite{EG15} only in the transient regime on any finite time interval.
-The tightness of the sequence of diffusion-scaled steady-state occupancy measures $\{(\bQ_1^N(\infty), \bQ_2^N(\infty))\}_{N\geq 1}$, the ergodicity of the limiting diffusion process~\eqref{eq:diffusionjsq}, and hence the interchange of limits were open until Braverman~\cite{Braverman18} recently further established that the weak-convergence result extends to the steady state as well, i.e., $\bar{\QQ}^N(\infty)$ converges weakly to $(\bQ_1(\infty), \bQ_2(\infty), 0, 0,\ldots)$ as $N\to\infty$, where $(\bQ_1(\infty), \bQ_2(\infty))$ has the stationary distribution of the process $(\bQ_1, \bQ_2)$.
+The above convergence of the scaled occupancy measure was established in~\cite{EG15} only for any finite time interval.
+The tightness of the sequence of diffusion-scaled steady-state occupancy measures $\{(\bQ_1^N(\infty), \bQ_2^N(\infty))\}_{N\geq 1}$, the ergodicity of the limiting diffusion process~\eqref{eq:diffusionjsq}, and hence the interchange of limits were open until \cite{Braverman20} further established that the weak-convergence result extends to the steady state as well, i.e., $\bar{\QQ}^N(\infty)$ converges weakly to the random variable $(\bQ_1(\infty), \bQ_2(\infty), 0, 0, \ldots)$ as $N \to \infty$, where $(\bQ_1(\infty), \bQ_2(\infty))$ has the stationary distribution of the process $(\bQ_1, \bQ_2)$.
 Thus, the steady state of the diffusion process in~\eqref{eq:diffusionjsq} is proved to capture the asymptotic behavior of large-scale systems under the JSQ policy.

-In~\cite{Braverman18} a Lyapunov function is obtained via a generator expansion framework using Stein's method, which establishes exponential ergodicity of $(\bQ_1, \bQ_2)$.
+In~\cite{Braverman20} a Lyapunov function is obtained via a generator expansion framework using Stein's method, which establishes exponential ergodicity of $(\bQ_1, \bQ_2)$.
 Although this approach gives a good handle on the rate of convergence to stationarity, it sheds little light on the form of the stationary distribution of the limiting diffusion process~\eqref{eq:diffusionjsq} itself.
-In two companion papers Banerjee \& Mukherjee~\cite{BM18, BM18b} perform a thorough analysis of the steady state of this diffusion process.
-Using a classical regenerative process construction of the diffusion process in~\eqref{eq:diffusionjsq}, \cite[Theorem 2.1]{BM18} establishes that $\bQ_1(\infty)$ has a Gaussian tail, and the tail exponent is uniformly bounded by constants which do not depend on $\beta$, whereas $\bQ_2(\infty)$ has an exponentially decaying tail, and the coefficient in the exponent is linear in $\beta$.
-More precisely, for any $\beta>0$ there exist positive constants $C_1, C_2, D_1, D_2$ not depending on $\beta$ and positive constants $C^{l}(\beta)$, $C^{u}(\beta)$, $D^{l}(\beta)$, $D^{u}(\beta)$, $C_R(\beta)$, $D_R(\beta)$ depending only on $\beta$ such that
+In two companion papers \cite{BM19a,BM19b} the authors perform a detailed analysis of the steady state of this diffusion process.
+Using a classical regenerative process construction of the diffusion process in~\eqref{eq:diffusionjsq}, \cite{BM19a} establishes that $\bQ_1(\infty)$ has a Gaussian tail, and the tail exponent is uniformly bounded by constants which do not depend on~$\beta$, whereas $\bQ_2(\infty)$ has an exponentially decaying tail, and the coefficient in the exponent is linear in~$\beta$.
+More precisely, for any $\beta>0$ there exist positive constants $C_1, C_2, D_1, D_2$ not depending on~$\beta$ and positive constants $C^l(\beta)$, $C^u(\beta)$, $D^l(\beta)$, $D^u(\beta)$, $C_R(\beta)$, $D_R(\beta)$ depending only on~$\beta$ such that

-It was further shown in \cite[Theorem 2.2]{BM18} that there exists a positive constant $\mathcal{C^*}$ not depending on $\beta$ such that almost surely along any sample path:
+It was further shown in~\cite{BM19a} that there exists a positive constant $\mathcal{C^*}$ not depending on~$\beta$ such that almost surely along any sample path: